This SIP proposes upgrades to Perps v2 to be deployed on Synthetix v3 with significantly improved features, usability, and operational resilience.

 maintenanceMarginRatio is multiplied by the notional value of the size to get the required maintenance margin for the position.
 The account is considered eligible for liquidation if the sum of all position’s maintenance margins is greater than the available trader account margin.

 There is another margin requirement at play in determining liquidation threshold and that’s the liquidation reward margin.
-If a position were to be liquidated, the liquidator receives a reward for their service, and that’s determined by the following equation:
+If a position is flagged for liquidation, the liquidator receives a reward for their service, and that’s determined by the following equation:

 liquidationReward = notionalValue * liquidationRewardRatioD18

-This reward is added to both the initial and maintenance margins to ensure the trader has enough margin their account to cover the reward cost.
+This keeper flagger rewards and liquidation rewards are added to both the initial and maintenance margins to ensure the trader has enough margin to cover the keeper/reward cost.

 As mentioned in the above section, an account is eligible for liquidation if the account’s available margin is less than the combined maintenance margins of all its positions.